Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

 \subsubsection{System Description}

-Motivated by the issue of PSS upgrade in Section~\ref{secmotex}, we formulate a modular design problem of decentralized controllers on the premise of linearization at an operating point of interest.
-Consider a network system depicted in Fig.~\ref{fig:ent_N}.
+Considering the upgrade of PSSs described in Section~\ref{secmotex}, we formulate a modular design problem of decentralized controllers, assuming linearization at an operating point of interest.
+Consider the network system depicted in Fig.~\ref{fig:ent_N}.
 Denoting the components of each signal in the block diagram, e.g., as